STDs and oral sex: Can you get STIs and STDs from oral sex?

-Gonorrhoea is a contagious bacterial infection that spreads via sexual contact with the anus, vagina, mouth and penis.
+Gonorrhoea is a contagious bacterial infection that spreads via sexual contact through the anus, vagina, mouth, and penis.

-Symptoms of gonorrhoea include discharge from the penis, pain during urination, and bleeding between periods.
-However, most cases of gonorrhoea are asymptomatic.
+Symptoms of gonorrhea include discharge from the penis, pain during urination, and bleeding between periods.
+However, most cases of gonorrhea are asymptomatic.

-It is best to treat gonorrhoea immediately because gonorrhoea can cause serious health complications if left untreated.
+It is best to treat gonorrhea immediately because gonorrhea can cause serious health complications if left untreated.

-Syphilis is a bacterial infection that spreads just like gonorrhoea.
+Syphilis is a bacterial infection that spreads just like gonorrhea.
 It can also spread when a person’s skin comes in contact with syphilis sores during sex.
-Syphilis sores may even be small or unnoticeable which is the more reason why people need to get tested to be sure they are STD-free.
+Syphilis sores may even be small or unnoticeable, which is why people need to get tested to be sure they are STD-free.

 Syphilis can appear as small blister sores that develop into rashes later.
 If left untreated, syphilis can harm mucous membranes and affect vital organs like the heart and brain.

-Unlike syphilis and gonorrhoea, human papillomavirus is a viral infection.
-This infection is transmitted via skin to skin contact and often during sexual intercourse.
+Unlike syphilis and gonorrhea, human papillomavirus is a viral infection.
+This infection is transmitted via skin-to-skin contact and often during sexual intercourse.
 According to the CDC, HPV is the most commonly transmitted sexual infection in the United States.

 But, while not all types of HPV are threatening to health, some types can cause genital warts and even cancers of the cervix and throat.
 There are different tests and treatments available for HPV.

 Every sexually active person is at risk of contracting this infection.
 Hence, testing for HPV is recommended particularly for women because they are at risk of developing cervical, anal and vaginal cancers as a result of HPV infection.